7doublem/7doublem/README.md

 When I’m not coding, I enjoy:

-- ♟️ Playing online chess (and occasionally falling for the same opening traps)
+- ♟️ Playing online chess
 - 📈 Keeping up with the markets and staying informed on global news
 - 🏋️ Staying active with daily gym sessions and strength training
 - 🎮 Exploring story-driven video games